surniaulula/wpsso/readme.txt

 **Version 5.3.0-b.1 (2019/07/16)**

+This version includes several jQuery improvements to optimize both the size of settings pages and their submitted data.

 * **New Features**
 	* Added support for the Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin (Premium version).
 * **Improvements**
+	* **Removed support for the HeadSpace2 SEO plugin (plugin not updated in 7 years).**
+	* Added an '@id' property to the Schema ImageObject and VideoObject markup.
 	* Added new status messages (min, max, and required) for the option field character count.
 	* Optimized the saving of settings by having the browser exclude unchanged options from the $_POST.
 	* The WooCommerce integration module now reads variation meta to handle variation custom fields (Premium version).